Wolfenstein: The Old Blood: Reception

-GamesRadar+'s Andi Hamilton praised the game's shooting gameplay, calling it "satisfying", the "strong" pacing, the visuals, particularly the set pieces, which he called "beautiful", and the fact it's a standalone game, Hamilton said it "works".
-Hamilton did however call the game's story "weak" compared to The New Order, and said certain stealth sections were "rough".
+GamesRadar+s Andi Hamilton praised the game's shooting gameplay, calling it "satisfying", the "strong" pacing, the visuals, particularly the set pieces, which he called "beautiful", and the fact that it's a standalone game, Hamilton said it "works".
+Hamilton did, however, call the game's story "weak" compared to The New Order, and said certain stealth sections were "rough".
 Hamilton summarized his review by saying "Wolfenstein: The Old Blood is another sterling effort from MachineGames, fast proving to be real players in the FPS genre.
 This add-on clearly has smaller scope than was found in The New Order, keeping things much more 'down to Earth', but the core shooting experience that makes the reborn Wolfenstein such a pleasure to play remains perfectly intact.
 If you like shooting zombies and Nazis with extravagantly powerful weapons (and lets be honest here, who doesn't?) this is well worth checking out."

 Matt Bertz of Game Informer said: "Had The Old Blood been injected with more new blood, maybe it would have matched or surpassed the quality of The New Order.
 But by over-relying on nostalgia to drive the experience, it's well-crafted fan service rather than an attempt to push the series in new directions.
 For a standalone expansion that's not an unforgivable offense, but we're excited to see what Machine Games can do with the series now that this genealogical exercise is flushed out of its system."

 In Japan, where the Xbox One version was ported for release on 28 May 2015, followed by the PlayStation 4 version on 4 June 2015, Famitsu gave it a score of two eights, one nine, and one eight for a total of 33 out of 40.